BaPSF/bapsflib/docs/howtos/readdata.rst

-extract data from probe control devices (e.g. the *6K Compumotor*, the *waveform generator*, etc.), where as, the :meth:`~bapsflib.lapdhdf.files.File.read_data` method is designed to extract digitizer data and mate that data with control data.
+extract data from probe control devices (e.g. the *6K Compumotor*, the *waveform generator*, etc.), where as, the :meth:`~bapsflib.lapdhdf.files.File.read_data` method is designed to extract digitizer data and mate any specified control data.
 Details on using the :meth:`~bapsflib.lapdhdf.files.File.read_controls` method can be read in the :ref:`read_controls` section.
 This section will focus on the functionality of :meth:`~bapsflib.lapdhdf.files.File.read_data`.